 Once out she travels to her mother’s house, after a quick visit with her boyfriend (James Harkness – Rogue One, Darkest Hour).
 Her mother, Marion (Julie Walters – Billy Elliot, Mamma Mia!), has been taking care of Rose’s two young children while she has been in prison.

-It becomes obvious she cannot work at the country bar she used to so Rose reluctantly takes on the job cleaning the house of a wealthy woman.
-Then moves herself and her two kids into a run down flat.
+One she has a job cleaning the house of a wealthy woman, Rose moves herself and her two kids into a run down flat.
 Her dream of Nashville does not die much to her mother’s chagrin.
 When the woman (Sophie Okonedo – Hotel Rwanda, Aeon Flux) whose house she cleans comes up with an idea to get Rose the money she needs to travel to Nashville, instead of things beginning to look up, Rose’s life begins to unravel.

 Some can sing.
 Some can act.
 Jessie Buckley demonstrates herself able to do both.
 It is a rare thing.
 But in this instance, a necessary one.
 Wild Rose, directed by Tom Harper (directed mini-series War & Peace – 2016), demands it of its leading lady.
 Buckley, who is Irish so even has to do a Scottish accent.

-Though the film is rather formulaic and predictable in most instances, it has a heart as wide as the screen it is shown upon.
+Though the film is rather formulaic and predictable, it has a heart as wide as the screen it is shown upon.
 Eventually that, along with the acting from its cast, wins the viewer over.

 What it does show and show well, is the difficult path of women in music (or the arts, for that matter).
 Often they have to make a choice.
 A tough choice between their passion and their family.
 As much as Rose loves country music, at one point she is about to give up her dream to raise her children.
 Rose believes her being a success in music will be a benefit for everyone; her mother Marion disagrees.
 Conflict raises its ugly head.